What’s an Underinsured Motorist, and How Can I Protect Myself?

 RELATED ARTICLE: What to Do if You’re Hit by an Uninsured Driver

-In Texas, your liability insurance policy covers any injuries and damages you cause through negligent or reckless driving.
+In San Antonio, your liability insurance policy covers any injuries and damages you cause through negligent or reckless driving.
 The state sets minimum liability insurance policy limits, and every driver is required to purchase auto insurance coverage that satisfies those minimum limits before they can take to the road.
 Texas’ state minimums include:

 - Coverage of $30,000 per person and $60,000 per accident for bodily injury claims

 - $25,000 of coverage for property damage claims

 Because Texas uses a fault-based system for auto insurance coverage, you’ll need to file a claim with the negligent driver’s insurance company after a wreck rather than your own.
 If the other driver lacks sufficient insurance coverage to pay for your injuries, you’ll end up paying for the remaining costs yourself — that is, unless you have supplemental insurance coverage that can help, such as uninsured/underinsured motorist (UM/UIM) coverage.

 RELATED ARTICLE: Hit by an Out-of-State Driver?
 Here’s How Auto Insurance Limits Work

 Even drivers with higher policy limits may realize they are underinsured after a serious collision.
 It’s not hard to max out a policy with limits of $100,000 or more when a crash involves: